4th Infantry Division (Belgium): World War II

-At the start of hostilities on 10 May, the 4th Division was stationed at the Albert Canal, on the left flank of the 7th division.
+At the start of hostilities on 10 May, the 4th Division was stationed at the Albert Canal, on the left flank of the 7th Division.
 As it became clear very soon that this division was unable to hold the brunt of the German attack on Belgium, troops of the 4th were called upon to first help organizing a counterattack and, when that failed to materialize due to miscommunication, to improvise a defensive line between the Canal and Bilzen with the help of Group Ninitte.
-By 15.00h on 11 May, this line was pierced to the south of its flank.
-The 4th Division was spared encirclement only since German motorized units turned further south-west to meet the challenge of the French 1st army's armoured divisions, resulting in the Battle of Hannut.
+By 15.00 on 11 May, this line was pierced to the south of its flank.
+The 4th Division was spared encirclement only since German motorized units turned further south-west to meet the challenge of the armoured divisions of the French 1st Army, resulting in the Battle of Hannut.

 The 4th Division managed a hasty escape and after some regrouping behind the KW Line, was placed in reserve at the Ghent Bridgehead.
 After the KW line was abandoned due to the breakthrough at Sedan, the 4th fought some skirmishes behind prepared lines.
 When the allied front was again shortened, the 4th was deployed behind the Lys river, between Nevele and Deinze.
 By this time, its complement of soldiers had fallen by half, two thirds of its anti tank guns, and almost all mortars and heavy machine guns were lost during the two retreats.
 This time, no prepared lines were available.